 Example: People blocked hospitials in the UK in late 2022 because they needed help and care at home but too little paid care was available.
 Because family members have to work for money in order to pay for paid care.
 So they went to hospitals instead.
 We have assumed that care-needed can only be delivered by paying for it.
 But in fact, much care can be delivered without money, and is often more effective at that, being driven by love rather than pay or legal requirements.

-So we believe it is important for unpaid activity to be factored right into the centre of all economic theory and practice.
-In doing this, however, we must be aware of some dangers of doing this, such as that it might give the message that slavery is acceptable; we will find that separating out the issues by aspects can help, in that slavery is an evil in a different aspect.
+However, we must be aware of some dangers of doing this, such as that it might give the message that slavery is acceptable; we will find that separating out the issues by aspects can help, in that slavery is an evil in a different aspect.
 And, of course accountants will need to explore, develop and learn new ways of accounting, but this is made easier by asking "What is the meaningfulness / importance of making this change?" and working from there.

 Summary: Unpaid economic activity should be valued because it generates Good (or Harm) that needs to be taken into account, and also because it is often of higher quality than equivalent paid work.